-Since 2016, Naked Capitalism has been releasing a 14-part (edit: now 19-part!) series by Hubert Horan that looks at Uber, the ride-hailing (read: taxi) company.
+Since 2016, Naked Capitalism has been releasing a 14-part (edit: now 20-part!) series by Hubert Horan that looks at Uber, the ride-hailing (read: taxi) company.
 I can’t recommend the series enough: it is a comprehensive look at the company in the context of the economics of the taxi industry, the ideas about Silicon Valley and “innovation” that it relies on to propagate itself, and its use of marketing, PR, and lawbreaking to obfuscate fairly obvious realities.

 As much as for me as for other people, here is a concise place with all the links to the series.
 See also Horan’s 2017 journal article, Will the Growth of Uber Increase Economic Welfare? and his 2019 journal article, Uber’s Path of Destruction, and his three-part series on ProMarket.

 Can Uber Ever Deliver?